 Are your breasts getting in the way of you living your life?
 Do they cause you pain and discomfort or interfere with you doing the things you want to do?
 Are you tired of unwanted attention?
 If so, you might be a candidate for breast reduction surgery.
 Breast reduction should be considered if:

 Your breast reduction journey begins with a consultation, where you will sit down with Dr. Mark Schusterman and discuss your options.

 Dr. Schusterman is a caring listener and accomplished surgeon who will listen to your goals and provide you with the important information you need to make the best decisions for your body.
-He will take measurements of your body and work with you to create a plan for a surgery that aligns your body with the proportions that make sense to you.
+Dr. Schusterman's goal is to give you the best breast reduction Houston has to offer, he will take measurements of your body and work with you to create a plan for a surgery that aligns your body with the proportions that make sense to you.
 He will also give you personalized information to prepare you for your surgery and recovery.

 Breast reduction surgery is an outpatient procedure performed while you are fully asleep under general anesthesia.
 You will most likely not have to stay in the hospital overnight, so it is important to make sure that you have someone who can pick you up and drive you home from the hospital following your surgery.

 On the day of your surgery, Dr. Schusterman will meet with you to answer any final questions you may have before your procedure.
 You will then be given anesthesia by our board-certified anesthesiologist, which will gently put you to sleep.

 Under Dr. Schusterman’s skilled care, your surgery will likely have three incisions.
 The first incision goes around the areola.
 The second incision runs vertically from the bottom edge of the areola to the crease underneath the breast.
 The third follows the natural curve of the breast crease.